 Addicted to Crack

 They say that the first step to overcoming any addiction is admitting that you have a problem.
 Well, loyal Taste As You Go readers, I have a problem: I am addicted to crack.
-Now, before you all start to worry that my current state of unemployment has driven me to become dependent on drugs, let me be more specific: I am addicted to Duffy Crack.
+Now, before you all start to worry that my current state of unemployment has driven me to become dependent on drugs, let me be more specific:

-"Duffy Crack" is this sinfully satisfying sweet treat introduced to me by my stepmother over the summer and is a clever spin off of peanut brittle.
+"Duffy Crack" is this sinfully satisfying sweet treat introduced to me by my stepmother over the summer and is a clever spin-off of peanut brittle.
 Of course, after trying some crack at a party, I asked for the recipe so I could get my fix any time I wanted.
 The original recipe (given here) uses pecans, but you can easily substitute the pecans for your favorite nut.
 And, if you want to make this dessert even more addictive, you can do what my stepmother does -- drizzle melted chocolate over it!

 Chances are, you already have most of the ingredients for "Duffy Crack" in your kitchen.
 So, what are you waiting for?
 You know you're dying to try it.
 Just once.
 Everybody else is doing it.